esheldon/wq/README.md

 Each requirement is valid YAML.
 Note, however, that each element is separated by a semicolon, which is **not** valid YAML.
 Internally the semicolons are replaced by newlines.
-Also, you are are allowed to leave off the required space between colon ":" and value; these are put in for you.
+Also, you are are allowed to leave off the required space between colon ":" and value; again this is **not** valid YAML but these are put in for you just to allow compact requirements strings.
 After these pre-processing steps, the requirements are parsed just like a job file.

 If you need a semicolon in your requirements, or if adding a space after colons